MobileSystem7/mobilesystem7.github.io/_posts/2014-11-25-jruby-java-testing.md

 At its simplest, you just need to have Ruby installed.
 The standard Ruby library includes the MiniTest framework, which provides for several different testing styles.
-Since our other ruby tests are written with rspec, we use the MiniTest::Spec framework.
+Since our other Ruby tests are written with rspec, we use the MiniTest::Spec framework.

 ## Writing the First Test

-We start with the ruby test, which looks like this:
+We start with the Ruby test, which looks like this:

     require 'minitest/autorun'
     require "java"